Liverpool players ‘heartbroken’ after death of team-mate Diogo Jota in car crash

 According to BBC Sport, Jota was returning for pre-season training next week via ferry after being advised not to fly following minor surgery.

-“Words can not describe how heartbroken and devastated we are… Your smile, your love for the game will never be forgotten,” midfielder Dominik Szoboszlai wrote on X.
+“A champion forever, number 20 forever.
+It’s been a privilege to have stood by your side on the pitch, and to have been your friend off it.

-“We will miss you so much, but you will stay with us forever, on and off the pitch.
-Our thoughts and prayers are with your family.
-Rest in peace, brother.”
+“We will miss you beyond words and never forget you.
+Your legacy will live on, we will make sure of it!
+Rest in perfect peace Diogo & Andre.”

-Andy Robertson, one of the players with the longest association with Jota, paid an emotional tribute.
+Andy Robertson, one of the players with the longest association with Jota, also paid an emotional tribute.

 “The ones I’m thinking about most right now are the family.
 Their loss is too much to bear.
 I’m so sorry that they have lost two such precious souls – Diogo and Andre,” he posted on Instagram.